 Free Trade Zones were established in order to reduce costs for American companies by granting them the same treatment as foreign-producers operating outside U.S. Customs authority.
-Import duties and tariffs are avoided if goods that enter the FTZ are stored, sorted, tested, repackaged, and otherwise handled within the FTZ, then exported without ever entering the U.S. marketplace.
-Duties are only paid when the merchandise is transferred to the domestic market.
+Import duties and tariffs are avoided if goods that enter the zone are stored, sorted, tested, repackaged, and otherwise handled within the zone, then exported without ever entering the U.S. marketplace.
+Duties are only paid when the merchandise is transferred to the domestic market. there are distinct differences between general and special purpose free trade zones (FTZs).
+Read on to learn more.

 General Purpose Free Trade Zone (FTZ)